 There is no single shortcut in Excel to lock the specific cells, yet you can create one with VBA, but that would be pretty complicated.
 You can simply hold the CTRL+1 command to open the window that will allow you to lock the specific cells and set other limitations.

 Way 3.
-How to Lock Cells in Excel Formula Using VBA
+Lock Cells in Excel Formula Using VBA

 The code example below checks every cell in the range “B4:C9” from the active worksheet.
 If a cell has a formula, it locks the cell.
 Otherwise, the cell becomes or remains unlocked.